matrix-org/matrix-spec/content/client-server-api/modules/push.md

 **`.m.rule.contains_user_name`**

-Matches any message whose content is contains the local part of the user's Matrix ID, separated by word boundaries.
+Matches any message whose content contains the local part of the user's Matrix ID, separated by word boundaries.

 Definition (as a `content` rule):